mattmaynes2/aria/reports/final/5-Appendix/C-Communication/3-Insteon.md

 #### Description {-}

-Insteon is substantially different from the two above protocols.
+Insteon is substantially different from the ZigBee and Z-Wave protocols.
 It is not a public specification of any kind.
 It is a fully closed off system that only operates within itself.
 Insteon used both a wireless frequency and powerline to communnicate, providing more stability than most other home automation communication protocols.
 The technical information below is directly from the